dharmab/skyeye/README.md

 * [Piper](https://github.com/rhasspy/piper) by the [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) voice assistant project is used for speech-to-text.
 * The [Jenny dataset by Dioco](https://github.com/dioco-group/jenny-tts-dataset) provides the feminine voice for SkyEye.
 * @popey's dataset provides the masculine voice for SkyEye.
-* @amitybell's [embedded Piper module](https://github.com/amitybell/piper) makes distribution and implementation of Piper a breeze. @nabbl improved this module by adding support for macOS.
+* @amitybell's [embedded Piper module](https://github.com/amitybell/piper) makes distribution and implementation of Piper a breeze. @nabbl improved this module by adding support for macOS and variable speeds.
 * The [Opus codec](https://opus-codec.org) and the [`hraban/opus`](https://github.com/hraban/opus) module provides audio compression for the SRS protocol.
 * @hbollon's [go-edlib](github.com/hbollon/go-edlib) module provides algorithms to help SkyEye understand when it slightly mishears/the user slightly misspeaks a callsign or command over the radio.
 * @lithammer's [shortuuid](https://github.com/lithammer/shortuuid) module provides a GUID implementation compatible with the SRS protocols.